 Apps and extensions

 All the basic platforms are available for download.
 So, you can use Betternet for Windows, Mac OS, iOS, Android, Chrome, and Firefox.

 The mobile apps can only be started with a 7-day free trial and you need to figure out how to cancel it to only use the free version without being charged for the $11.99 monthly payment.

 Even though this free VPN is somewhat limited (to only one country and automatically assigned servers), you can’t change servers manually, and the speeds are rather slow, too, it could still be good for a lot of users who simply want to access geo-blocked web content (e.g., YouTube from China) with a spoofed IP.

 When an application or service is free, though, there is always a different kind of price you’ll have to pay.
-In this case, it is either annoying third-party ads or you can choose to watch a short video before connecting.
+In this case, it’s either annoying third-party ads or you can choose to watch a short video before connecting.

 There are two options within the Betternet client: “Install an App” and “Watch a video and connect.”
 Whenever you click these buttons and the related ads, Betternet gets a commission.
 But, this also comes at a very steep price because these third-party advertisers may use tracking techniques and record information connected to you.

-However, we must warn you about this 7-day free trial version.
-There’s been plenty of issues reported by customers that they couldn’t opt out in time, so they got automatically charged for the first month.
+There have been plenty of issues reported by customers that they couldn’t opt out in time, so they got automatically charged for the first month.
 This monthly charge ($11.99) is actually one of the most expensive ones on the VPN market.
-So, before you sign up for the “premium” version, make sure you know exactly how you can cancel your subscription.
+So, before you sign up for the premium version, make sure you know exactly how you can cancel your subscription.

 Apart from the rather high monthly plan, Betternet offers one of the cheapest VPN services: